petermann/ip-maintenance-mode/readme.txt

 1. Go to `Settings -> IP Maintenance Mode` page and setup you phone number and message.

 == Changelog ==

+= 1.3.11 =
+* Fixed undefined constant WP_CLI.
+* Added query string check for Oxygen Builder CSS.
+* Added function ip_maintenance_mode_send_header() to handle maintenance mode headers.
+* Added option to use a custom page with the slug 'under-development'.
+* Updated the Description.
+* Tested up to 6.5

 = 1.2.10 =
 * New: Added conditions to check if the request is made via wp-cli.